ncatlab/nlab-content/pages/9/1/6/0/619/content.md

 The equivalence of (1) and (2) is [this proposition](adjoint+functor#FullyFaithfulAndInvertibleAdjoints).
 The equivalence of (1) and (4) is [this Prop.](idempotent+monad#EquivalentConditions).
 For (5) see _[[reflective localization]]_.
 The equivalence of (1) and (6) can be seen by observing that $lan_L L \cong L lan_L id \cong L R$, which is pointwise, since $lan_L id$ is absolute, and is isomorphic to the identity if and only if $R$ is fully faithful.

-To prove that (3) implies (2), the argument is to transfer the monad structure on $R L$ across the isomorphism to a monad structure on $1_B$, and observe for any monad structure on $1_B$ the unit is inverse to the multiplication, making this monad idempotent; thus the original monad structure on $R L$ must have been idempotent.
-The same argument shows that for a monad in any 2-category the counit $\varepsilon : L R \to 1_B$ is an isomorphism iff $L R$ is isomorphic to $1_B$.
+To prove that (3) implies (2), the argument is to transfer the comonad structure on $L R$ across the isomorphism to a comonad structure on $1_B$, and observe that for any comonad structure on $1_B$ the counit is inverse to the comultiplication; thus the counit $\varepsilon$ of the original comonad structure on $L R$ must have been invertible.
+The same argument shows that for a comonad in any 2-category the counit $\varepsilon : L R \to 1_B$ is an isomorphism iff $L R$ is isomorphic to $1_B$.

 =--